ProAccess/MakeMyHOAok/HOA Cert Program.md

 - require an annual policy statement disclosure to members that includes the Board's COMPETENCE rating.
 In the case of California, this would mean amending Civil Code §5310 (See [proposed California amendment to Civil Code §5310](#cc5310_amendment).)

 - require that any candidates certified under this program be identified as such in any election materials.
-(Example election materials illus­trating this are in a propoosed new California Civil Code §5105(a)(8) included in [*Exhibit B — Election materials must include certification info*](#election_materials_include_certification).
+(Example election materials illustrating this are in a proposed new California Civil Code §5105(a)(8) included in [*Exhibit B — Election materials must include certification info*](#election_materials_include_certification).

-- require that information be provided regarding how *any* associa­tion member may apply for certification under this program.
-(Example documents illus­trating compliance are included as new (California) Civil Code §5105(a)(9) in [*Exhibit B — Election materials must include certification info*</a>](#election_materials_include_certification).
+- require that information be provided regarding how *any* association member may apply for certification under this program.
+(Example documents illustrating compliance are included as new (California) Civil Code §5105(a)(9) in [*Exhibit B — Election materials must include certification info*</a>](#election_materials_include_certification).

 - require community associations to include the number of board seats indicated in their Bylaws to other information they are required to provide the Secretary of State annually (used to calculate the association board's [COMPETENCE rating](#star_rating_determination)).
 (For California, this would mean adding a sub-paragraph (12) to Civil Code §5405(a).)